gotclout/repository-manager/README.md

 repository-manager directory and follow the instructions.
 Select 'c' from the menu to compile.
 The executable bin/ReposioryManager will be created.

-Requires antlr3c 3.4 (if building antlr3c produces incompatible libantlr3c.so, remove or replace the CFLAGS option -m32 / -m64)
+Requires antlr3c 3.4 (if building antlr3c produces incompatible libantlr3c.so,
+remove or replace the CFLAGS option -m32 / -m64)

 Execution Execution Instructions:

 To run the application, execute the runTest.sh bash script located in the repository manager directory and follow the instructions.
-Select 'r' from the menu to compile.
+Select 'r' from the menu to run.
 When prompted enter the port number and policy file that the server should accept as input.

 I have implemented additional functionality that verifies the validity of